Copyright 2011 by David Rindge. All rights reserved

 To read about one person’s experience, visit Meniere’s Disease & Laser Therapy – A Personal Report

-We believe that laser phototherapy may be the single most effective method available to address hearing loss, tinnitus or Meniere’s Disease.
+We believe that laser therapy may be the single most effective method available to address hearing loss, tinnitus or Meniere’s Disease.

 To learn more, visit Laser Therapy in Ear Disorders.